 Online Success Tips and Tricks

-We want you to have a successful fall semester.
+We want you to have a successful semester.
 Learning from home in a virtual environment can bring new challenges.
 We’ve provided some tips and tricks to help you get organized, stay focused and use all of the campus resources available to you while continuing your education from home.
 Check back often as we’re adding new content regularly.

 Additional Resources and Helpful Information: